kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/x007bx007bx007b_x0026x002f_function_whilex007dx007d.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 5, end: 6
 ✖ The parser expected to find a '}' to match the '{' token here - start: 6, end: 8
 ✖ Unterminated regular expression - start: 8, end: 26
-✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26

 ```